ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

 ## Form Edit State

-Before we implement code to address these exit paths we need to track edit state - are any of the current entered values different from the stored values?
-Out-of-the-box Blazor has no controls to do this.
+The first step is to track edit state - are any of the current entered values different from the stored values?
+Out-of-the-box Blazor has no mechanisms to do this.
+We need an edit state manager.

+This is implemented as two classes.
+1. `EditStateService` - is a scoped service that holds the state of the current edit form during the SPA session.
+2. `EditFormState` - is a component that interacts with the `EditContext` within a form.
+It stores the initial `Model` values and any user updates in an `EditFieldCollection`.
+It updates the `EditStateService` as any changes take place.

 ### EditStateService

-`EditStateService` is a scoped service state container.
-It contains the information needed to track edit state in the application.
+`EditStateService` is a scoped service state container that tracks the edit state of the current form.

 ```csharp
 public class EditStateService